ber12345/Farm-game/README.md

 ```

 ##### Encapsulation
 <p>Encapsulation refers to the bundling of data (variables) and methods (functions) that operate on the data into a single unit called an object.
 It also involves restricting direct access to some of an object's components, which is a means of preventing accidental interference and misuse of the data.
 I use encapsulation in my code to make some attributes protected.
 So that attributes and methods can be accessed within the class and its subclasses.
 For example.
-A protected method that can be accessed within the ItemFactory class as shown in the code below:
+A protected method that can be accessed within the ItemFactory class as shown in the code below:<br>

 ```
     def _create_item_object(self, item_type):